-After being convicted of the crimes, Batson appealed the decision to the U.S. Supreme Court, arguing that the removal of the black jurors violated his rights under the Sixth and Fourteenth Amendments.
+After being convicted of the crimes, Batson appealed the decision to the Supreme Court, arguing that the removal of the black jurors violated his rights under the Sixth and Fourteenth Amendments.
 The Court ruled in Batson's favor.
-It found that while a defendant has no right to a jury composed, in whole or in part, of persons of his or her race, the State cannot exclude jurors simply because they are of the same race as the defendant.
+It found that while a defendant has no right to a jury composed, in whole or in part, of persons of their race, the State can't exclude jurors simply because they're of the same race as the defendant.

 Challenges Based on Gender, Age, or Sexual Orientation

-Courts are not only prohibited from removing a juror on account of his or her race, they may not exclude a juror on the basis of gender as well.
+Courts aren't only prohibited from removing a juror on account of their race, they also may not exclude a juror on the basis of gender.
 The Supreme Court has ruled that challenges based solely on the sex of a juror are unconstitutional.
 As a result, attorneys may not challenge a potential juror merely because the juror is a man or a woman.

 While race and gender are off-limits, there are a few other traits that attorneys may use as the basis for challenging a potential juror.
 For example, attorneys may use a peremptory challenge on the basis of a juror's age.
 Some attorneys may feel that a juror who is either very young or elderly, for instance, may have a harder time keeping track of the details involved in a complex case.

 In addition, courts have not yet deemed challenges based on a juror's sexual orientation unconstitutional.
-As a result, attorneys may be able to use peremptory challenges to remove a juror based on his or her sexual preference.
+As a result, attorneys may be able to use peremptory challenges to remove a juror based on their sexual orientation.
 It should be noted, however, that this is a developing area of law.

 Jury selection is a very specialized practice and raising effective juror challenges often requires sophisticated strategies.
 An experienced attorney can handle selecting a jury with aplomb.
 If you have questions about this or any specific case, consider retaining the services of an experienced criminal defense attorney.